sausheong/easywiki/README.md

 # EasyWiki

 EasyWiki is a all-in-a-file wiki web app written in Ruby.
 What that means is that the entire web application is written into a single file that's ~400 lines of code.
 It's meant to be easy to deploy, maintain and extend.

+Now you can install EasyWiki into Heroku in just 3 steps!

+1. Sign up for a Heroku account
+2. Register a Facebook app
+3. Run the installation script and follow the instructions

 ## Features